 Being able to fine-tune such a cheap driver makes for an awesome deal.
 So, the Wilson D300 must make the list of the best cheap driver.

-What to Consider When Buying a Cheap Driver
+What to Consider When Buying a Budget Driver

-When buying a cheap driver, you should consider price, distance, forgiveness, adjustability, launch, feel, and looks.
+When buying a budget driver, you should consider price, distance, forgiveness, adjustability, loft, feel, and looks.

 The price is something to consider when buying a cheap driver.
 Of course, the meaning of cheap can vary from one person to the next, depending on their situation.

-As you can pay up to $800 for some drivers, we categorize cheap as any driver that costs $300 and below.
-That’s why you’ll notice that some of the best cheap drivers are older premium models.
+As you can pay up to $800 for some drivers, I categorize cheap as any driver that costs $300 and below.
+That’s why you’ll notice that some of the best budget drivers are older premium models.

 If you want a brand-new premium driver on the cheap, you need to go for an older model.
 It’s just not possible to get the newest models at that price if you want to buy brand new.